palatej/palatej.github.io/pages/basic/matrices/givens.md

 #### Implementations

-Givens rotations are implemented in the class `demetra.maths.matrices.internal.GivensRotation`.
+Givens rotations are implemented in the class `demetra.maths.matrices.GivensRotation`.